magiruuvelvet/LightweightQtDRMStreamViewer/README.md

 ## Script Injection

 This app supports the injection of UserScripts into web pages.
-The format is `filename,injection_point(optimal)`, which means you may not have a comma sign (`,`) in filenames.
+The format is `filename,injection_point(optional)`, which means you may not have a comma sign (`,`) in filenames.
 Filenames can be relative to the current provider file or absolute.

 #### Injection Points

-This is an optimal value.
+This is an optional value.
 The default injection point is `auto` when this option is omitted.

  - `create`: The script will be executed as soon as the document is created.
 This is not suitable for any DOM operation.
  - `ready`: The script will run as soon as the DOM is ready.
 This is equivalent to the DOMContentLoaded event firing in JavaScript.